Disney offers world tour of all 12 of its parks: See how much it will cost you

-It’s called the Disney Parks Around The World Private Jet Adventure, and it’s available to 75 fans for the steep price of $109,995 per person.
+It’s called the Disney Parks Around The World Private Jet Adventure, and it’s available to 75 fans for the steep price of $109,995 per person, WXIN reports.

 Besides visiting each Disney park, guests will also stay at the Summit Skywalker Ranch in California and see three famous landmarks: the Eiffel Tower, the Pyramids of Giza, and the Taj Mahal.